Azure/PyRIT/doc/contributing/11_release_process.md

 Create an account on pypi.org if you don't have one yet.
 Ask one of the other maintainers to add you to the `pyrit` project on PyPI.

+Note: Before publishing to PyPi, have your API token for scope 'Project: pyrit' handy.
+You can create one under your PyPi Account settings.
+This token will be used to publish the release.

 ```bash
 pip install twine
 twine upload dist/*